-The internet uses a lot of power, creating around 0.6% of global emissions.
+The internet uses a lot of powerand is responsible for 3.7% of global emissions.
 Of course, it's not just the laptops, tablets and phones we use, the main power consumers are the web servers and the networks that keep the internet running.

 As concerned business owners, is there anything we can do to reduce the energy used by our websites?
 Well, the answer is yes, however, the overall effect we can have is very small.
 I would argue that it's still worth doing as much as we can, as many small changes, taken together, will have a larger effect - so the more businesses that take this approach, the less carbon dioxide produced.

 Here are some ideas for reducing the energy usage of your site:

 - Use fewer videos.
 Videos are increasingly popular on websites for good reasons, so set autoplay to off and keep the length of the videos to only what is necessary.
 Reducing video content is likely to have the largest effect in bringing down the energy usage of your website.

 - Optimise images.
 To keep energy usage low, don't load images that are larger than necessary.
 There are excellent tools available to compress images to and minimise the number of bytes they use without sacrificing quality.
 Also, please ensure that your site doesn't load images whose dimensions are larger than needed for the space they occupy on the web page.

 - Keep special fonts to a minimum.
 Each special font has to be downloaded from the server to a user's device, so the more fonts, the more data is transmitted.

 - Caching.
 Ask your developer to make sure that website data is cached wherever possible, i.e. it's not downloaded from the server every time it's used, but can be stored locally for speedy access.